guidodizi/shrike/docs/pipeline/reuse-aml-pipeline.md

 Here's a couple recommendations depending on what you want to do.

-## Your experiment consists in modifying modules only
+## Your experiment consists in modifying components only

-If your experiment consists in modifying one or several modules only (not the structure of the graph).
+If your experiment consists in modifying one or several components only (not the structure of the graph).

-- work in a branch containing your module code
+- work in a branch containing your component code
 - use local code to experiment
-- create a specific configuration file for your experiment that shows which module versions to use
+- create a specific configuration file for your experiment that shows which component versions to use
 - when satisfied, merge in to main/master and register the new versions for your team to share.

 ## Your experiment consists in modifying the graph structure

 - work in a branch containing your graph
 - identify conflicts of versions with your team and either create a new graph or modify the existing one with options to switch on/off your changes
-- create a specific configuration file for your experiment that shows which module versions to use
+- create a specific configuration file for your experiment that shows which component versions to use
 - when satisfied, merge in to main/master so that the team can reuse the new graph

 # 3. Experiment with local code

-If you want to modify a particular module for your experiment, we recommend to iterate on the module code using detonation chamber.
+If you want to modify a particular component for your experiment, we recommend to iterate on the component code using detonation chamber.

-**IMPORTANT**: this is NOT possible for HDI modules.
-If you want to modify HDI modules, we recommend to test those first in eyes-on, or to register new versions of those HDI modules in parallel of your experiment branch (create a specific branch for your new module versions).
+**IMPORTANT**: this is NOT possible for HDI components.
+If you want to modify HDI components, we recommend to test those first in eyes-on, or to register new versions of those HDI components in parallel of your experiment branch (create a specific branch for your new component versions).

-To use the local code for a given module:
+To use the local code for a given component:

-## Identify the module key
+## Identify the component key

-Identify the module **key**, this is the key used to map to the module in the graphs/subgraphs code.
+Identify the component **key**, this is the key used to map to the component in the graphs/subgraphs code.

-1. Go to the graph or subgraph you want to modify, check in the `build()` function to identify the module load key used.
+1. Go to the graph or subgraph you want to modify, check in the `build()` function to identify the component load key used.
 For instance below we want to modify `VocabGenerator`:

     ```python
     def build(self, config):